 • Build trust and credibility: Add security seals, payment gateway logos, data privacy opt-in language, and other visual cues to demonstrate you take visitors’ privacy and security seriously — especially if you’re taking online payments.

-Psst…want a leg up on the competition?
 At HawkSEM, we use our proprietary software, ConversionIQ’s AI insights, to pinpoint key optimizations on your landing pages and ads to supercharge performance.
-All of our clients enjoy the benefit of finding the best keywords to optimize ads with for higher conversions.

 4. Test and experiment

-Every business and audience is unique, and you want to lean into that differentiation — why should customers choose your business over alternatives?
+Every business and audience is unique, and you want to lean into that differentiation.
+Why should customers choose your business over alternatives?

-Experimentation and continuous testing is the best way to determine what resonates with your audience.
-By a/b testing the copy, creative, offer, and audience continuously, you gain insights into what grabs attention, drives conversions, and reduces your CAC.
+By A/B testing the copy, creative, offer, and audience continuously, you gain insights into what grabs attention, drives conversions, and reduces your CAC.

-Testing and experimentation is one of the best ways to improve your paid ads strategy and optimize landing pages.
-Tools like ConversionIQ make this easy – using powerful AI insights and full-funnel attribution to pinpoint how to optimize campaigns, audiences, and landing pages for better results.
+Tools like ConversionIQ make this easy.
+Using powerful AI insights and full-funnel attribution to pinpoint how to optimize campaigns, audiences, and landing pages for better results.

-In fact, for big time clients Nike and Verizon, we identified campaigns with high conversions, but low average order values.
-We optimized the campaigns to target customers most likely to make repeat purchase — increasing lifetime value and improving ROAS by 109%.
+We optimized the campaigns to target customers most likely to make repeat purchases — increasing lifetime value and improving ROAS by 109%.

-5. Remarket website visitors
+5. Remarket to website visitors

 Combine remarketing emails and retargeting ads to drive repeat visits from people familiar with your business.

-Improve retargeting campaigns by personalizing the ads based on the visitor’s previous interest.
-If they browsed a specific product category, like “running sneakers for women,” feature the same product imagery in your ads, with incentives for women’s running sneakers.
+If they browse a specific product category, like “running sneakers for women,” feature the same product imagery in your ads, with incentives for women’s running sneakers.

-Retargeting campaigns are hyper-relevant and personal, increasing the likelihood that visitors return to the site to convert – at a lower cost than introducing your business to a brand new customer.
+Retargeting campaigns are hyper-relevant and personal, increasing the likelihood that visitors return to the site to convert at a lower cost than introducing your business to a brand new customer.

 6. Lean into loyalty campaigns and referral programs

-It’s more cost-effective to drive repeat business from existing customers, than to acquire a completely new customer relationship.
+It’s more cost-effective to drive repeat business from existing customers than to acquire a completely new customer relationship.

-Loyalty programs reward customers by offering incentives for larger or repeat purchases.
-They’re low cost to set up and easily automated using marketing automation technology.
-It’s a win-win – customers feel the love of personalized outreach and offers, while you benefit from repeat business.
+Loyalty programs reward, well, loyal customers by offering incentives for larger or repeat purchases.
+They’re low-cost to set up and easily automated using marketing automation technology.

-Referral campaigns, on the other hand, are a great way to introduce your business to a new customer, with the added credibility from a word-of-mouth referral.
-Customers close faster and at a higher rate (without costly marketing efforts) when referred to you from a trusted source.
+Referral campaigns, on the other hand, are a great way to introduce your business to a new customer, with the added credibility of a word-of-mouth referral.

 Both of these approaches (promoted via email campaigns, Facebook ads, and paid ads) drive new and repeat business at a lower cost.